 - Priority will be given to support the Bank’s designated Community Reinvestment Act (CRA) branch/banking area.

 - Organizations must be Section 501(c) (3) IRS Code approved.

 - The Foundation was developed to fund: projects, programming, and capital expenditures, with the understanding that there is no promise or expectation on annual funding to any organization.

-As a general rule, the Foundation does not fund grant requests from individuals, political organizations, religious organizations (unless the request is a project or programs that are demonstrated to benefit the community at large), or municipalities.
-Grant requests are encouraged from civic, arts, social service, health, affordable housing, and minority organizations.
+As a general rule, the Foundation does not fund grant requests from individuals, political organizations, religious organizations (unless the request is a project or programs that are demonstrated to benefit the community at large), municipalities, or other Foundations or Trusts.

 CSB Foundation Guidelines